 Responding to international pressure, the World Anti-Doping Agency said on Friday it will consider amending its rules to prevent the United States from jeopardizing the global anti-doping system.

-U.S. President Donald Trump’s administration has threatened to withdraw USD$2.7 million a year in financial support to force policy changes upon WADA.
-That represents 8 percent of the international organization’s USD$34.2 million budget this year, according to WADA budget figures as of August 26.
+U.S. President Donald Trump’s administration has threatened to withdraw US$2.7 million a year in financial support to force policy changes upon WADA.
+That represents 8 percent of the international organization’s US$34.2 million budget this year, according to WADA budget figures as of August 26.

 Other nations have complained to WADA that its rules should be tightened so a donor nation like the United States cannot use its funding for political leverage.

 They want WADA to change its rules so the United States would be deemed noncompliant as a member nation — and, in a potentially far-reaching consequence, American athletes could forfeit qualification to go to the Olympic Games, world championships and other major sporting events.

 “This matter has been raised by some concerned governments, not by WADA’s leadership, and as is the case with any proposal raised by a stakeholder, WADA has an obligation to consider it carefully,” Witold Bańka, WADA’s president, said in a statement also calling for “unity to protect clean athletes.”

 Bańka, a Polish politician and former Olympic sprinter, pledged to examine WADA’s rules to see if they need to be strengthened.
 WADA’s executive committee is expected to take up the matter at its next scheduled meeting, to be held by video conference and hosted by Canada, on September 15.

 “My focus remains absolutely on the welfare of athletes and, for their sakes, we must continue to protect the anti-doping system that has served clean athletes.
 Fairness for athletes all over the world remains my No. 1 priority,” said WADA’s chief.